 The Receiver continues to analyze the viability of potential claims against third parties that may have received payments or transfers to which they were not entitled to receive or persons or entities that provided services to or otherwise improperly benefitted from their affiliation with the Receivership Entities.
 The Receiver has aggressively worked to hold those accountable who worked with the Receivership Entities and mismanaged funds in such a manner that perpetuated the fraud.
 Specifically, the Receiver has negotiated and executed a Tolling Agreement of the Statute of Limitations for accounting malpractice with the accountants (Anthony Coleman and David Cohen) who were the accountants for the Receivership Entities as well as Mr. Brodman, personally.
 This agreement preserved the Receiver's ability to litigation against the accountants if it is determined that malpractice existed.
 The information provided at the depositions in a prior Reporting Period validated the Receiver's suspicion that the accountants were involved in the accounting of the Receivership Defendants beyond the mere preparation of tax returns.
 While securing the tolling agreements for Accountants Coleman and Cohen, it was discovered that neither accountant had malpractice insurance.
+As detailed in prior report, one of the accounts, David Cohen, has passed away.
+The Receiver is determining whether any estate action will be warranted involving Mr. Cohen's estate.
 The Receiver has also negotiated a Tolling Agreement of the Statute of Limitations for legal malpractice for the attorneys involved in the real estate transactions of Receivership Defendants prior to Receiver's appointment.
 The Receiver continues her investigation into the actions of these professionals.